CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Not sure where to incorporate a Montessori tower into your home?
 Follow your child’s lead, suggests Green.
 If your little one shows interest in working or playing up high and needs a supportive structure, that’s a great place to start.
 This could mean placing the learning tower in your kitchen, bathroom or even outside.

 There are various benefits to using a toddler learning tower at home: For starters, it can foster your child’s independence, concentration, choice and collaboration, Green explains.
+Monness adds that the real value is in allowing kids to work alongside their caregivers.
+“Instead of hand-over-hand micromanaging those tasks, they can have a setup right next to us,” she notes.
 To find the perfect fit for your family, keep the following in mind:

-• Easy-to-clean.
+• Ease of cleaning.
 Your tot’s learning tower is bound to see some spills and messes, especially if it’s being used in the kitchen.
 With that in mind, Green recommends looking for a structure that’s simple to clean so that you (or your child!) can do so easily.

-• Adjustable.
+• Adjustability.
 Learning towers are investment pieces of toddler gear, so you’ll want to make sure the design you choose will last your kiddo for a while.
 Green suggests opting for a Montessori tower that has an adjustable platform so that you can modify the height to meet your child’s changing needs.
+Monness agrees, emphasizing that adjustability is a key factor when choosing a learning tower.
+She notes that some children, even as old as seven, may not yet be tall enough to stand comfortably at a counter, so a tower that can grow with your child extends its usefulness.
+She also points out that for families with multiple kids, it can be worth having the same tower for each child (and adjust to their heights), since the real benefit of toddler learning towers is fostering a sense of belonging and independence when siblings participate together.

 • Toddler temperament.
 While having a toddler tower is a great addition to most homes, it’s important to consider what your little one might do with the power to reach things.
 If your tot—like mine—tends to be mischievous, you may benefit from a tower that’s tricky for a child to push around or can be folded and stored away when you don’t need it.
 Otherwise, you’ll be left dealing with a lot of unintended messes.
 That being said, if your toddler is on the calmer side, it may be better to have a tower they can easily maneuver as needed.